oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

 `rctx`:
 : OPTIONAL A JSON object that describes the environmental context of the requested transaction.

+`req_wl`:
+: REQUIRED.
+A StringOrURI value that identifies the workload that requested the Txn-Token.

 ### Scope claim {#scope-claim}
 The `scope` claim captures, as narrowly as possible, the purpose of this particular transaction.
 The values used for this claim are defined by the Transaction Token Service as representative of the authorization model defined by the Trust Domain.
 The value may be literately and semantically different from, and represent an intent narrower, than a scope value issued to an external client.
 How a given deployment represents the authorization model within the Trust Domain is at its discretion and not prescribed by this specification.